-In the case of the Treasury - which oversees how public money is spent - the IFG says about 20% of its staff are lost every year once you include people who move to a different department.
+For example, the Treasury - which oversees how public money is spent - sees about 20% of its staff change every year, once you include people who move to another department.

 "There is a very large internal open job market in the civil service, which leads to people looking for the next rung up the ladder," he says.

-For Mr Sasse, the civil service needs to strike a balance between people who move around to broaden experiences and those who stay in the same department to develop expertise.
+The civil service therefore needs to strike a balance between people who move around to broaden experiences and those who stay in the same department to develop expertise, according to Mr Sasse.

-Back in 1968, Lord Fulton carried out a study into the civil service that suggested that parts of it had become a "cult" of the generalist and that changes needed to be made.
+Lord Fulton carried out a study into the civil service back in 1968.
+It suggested that parts of it had become a "cult" of the generalist and that changes needed to be made.

 However, there was not enough determination to fully carry out the reforms, according to the political historian Catherine Haddon.